 References should come from individuals who are familiar with your professional and academic abilities.
 Recent college graduates should have at least one academic recommendation, while applicants who have been out of college more than three years may use either academic or professional recommendations.
 Letters can be sent in lieu of the forms provided in the application booklet.

 Students who have taken undergraduate or graduate-level courses judged to be equivalent in content to foundation level courses may petition to waive such courses.
 Previously taken courses will qualify for waiver consideration if they were taken no earlier than seven years prior to admission and a grade of "B" or better was earned.
 Applicants without recent course work (within the last seven years) in psychology, however, will be required to complete foundational courses in preparation for the core curriculum.
-Foundational courses are offered as part of the masters program.
+Foundational courses are offered as part of the master's program.

 All application materials, including GRE scores, should be sent to our West Los Angeles Graduate Campus, regardless of which campus an applicant plans to attend.
 The GRE institutional code is R4326, department 2001.
-The MAT code is 2729.
+The MAP code is 2729.
 The admission address is:

 Pepperdine University Graduate School of Education and Psychology